-For RDS, press the DISP knob to change what appears on the display while using RDS.
+For RDS, press the DISP knob to change what displays while using RDS.
 The display options are station name, RDS station frequency, PTY, and the name of the program (if available).

 For XM[TM] (if equipped), press the DISP knob while in XM mode to retrieve four different categories of information related to the current song or channel: Artist, Song Title, Category or PTY, Channel Number/Channel Name.

-To change the default on the display, press the DISP knob until you see the display you want, then hold the knob for two seconds.
-You will hear a beep and the selected display will now be the default.
+To change the default on the display, press the DISP knob until the desired option displays, then hold the knob for two seconds.
+A beep sounds and the selected display becomes the default.